xylous/settle/doc/SETTLE_MANUAL.md

 ## Shell autocompletion

-Shell completions can be generated by the user at runtime, by using the `compl` command.
+Shell completions can be generated by the user at runtime, by using the `compl` subcommand.
 In most cases, you'll need to create a directory for user-defined completions, then add `settle`'s output to it.

 If you want XDG compliance, you probably know what you're doing, so just replace